knative/docs/docs/serving/encryption/cluster-local-domain-tls.md

 !!! note
     A quick note on trust, all clients that call the cluster-local domain of a Knative Service need to trust the Certificate Authority that signed the certificates.
 This is out of scope of Knative, but needs to be addressed to ensure a working system.
-Especially, when a Certificate Authority performs a rotation of the CA or the intermediate certificates.
+Especially when a Certificate Authority performs a rotation of the CA or the intermediate certificates.
 Find more information on [Configuring Knative cert-manager integration](./configure-certmanager-integration.md#managing-trust-and-rotation-without-downtime).